 Staff augmentation offers you something similar, right?
 But, the difference lies in management.
 While dedicated teams are usually supervised by a vendor, the augmented staff recognizes you as their main manager.

 Staff Augmentation vs. R&D Center

 Some people confuse the terms “dedicated team” and “R&D center” and think it’s the same thing.
-However, setting up a software R&D center presupposes receiving business process outsourcing services upon request.
+However, setting up a software R&D center presupposes receiving recruitment process outsourcing services.

-Staff augmentation cannot boast of something like that.
-Here, you receive a worker or a team of workers and then lose them after the contract ends.
-With an offshore development center, your team abroad not only develops and supports your product but cares about its future.
-If you opt for a reliable BPO provider like Alcor, you’ll get a team like this 100% guaranteed!
+Staff augmentation cannot boast of something like that because you receive a worker or a team of workers but then lose them after the contract ends.

-To implement staff augmentation or not is up to you.
+Whether to implement staff augmentation or not is up to you.
 Given the benefits that this team extension model offers, such as expertise, quick team scaling, flexibility, and cost savings, this might be a good choice.
-But, before you making any hasty decisions, don’t forget about the downsides of this business practice such as decreased dedication, onboarding time, and additional long-term costs.
+But, before you make any hasty decisions, don’t forget about the downsides of this business practice such as decreased dedication, onboarding time, and additional long-term costs.

-If you feel that staff augmentation is not enough, you may weigh the pros and cons of using an IT staffing agency, managed services, outsourcing, dedicated teams, or consider IT BPO services in Ukraine.
-Smart executives choose a business expanding solution that will help them achieve their staffing goals in the shortest time, save substantial costs, and build loyalty with their new team.
-So far, only an offshore R&D office setup has managed to reach all of these goals.
+If you feel that staff augmentation is not enough, you may weigh the pros and cons of using an IT staffing agency, managed services, IT outsourcing, and dedicated teams.
+Smart executives choose a business-expanding solution that will help them achieve their staffing goals in the shortest time, save substantial costs, and build rapport with their new team.
+So far, only an offshore development office with your own software team has managed to reach all of these goals.

 Contact us to receive a free analysis of your positions!

 It includes the salary ranges and availability of the requested developers in Poland, Romania, and other countries in EE (as well as time-to-hire metrics and other KPIs for your case).